Kourtney Kardashian Tells Travis Barker She Wants to Suck His Blood

 David Harbour Talks ‘Black Widow’ and Teases Major ‘Stranger Thi…

-Kourtney Kardashian and Travis Barker certainly aren't shy with their intense affection.
+Kourtney Kardashian and Travis Barker certainly aren't shy about their affection for one another.
 The pair recently enjoyed a romantic weekend in Las Vegas, aggressively making out for the cameras at UFC 264.

 Barker replied to the comment, "@kourtneykardash My favorite."